-Reap the benefits of tax-advantaged plans while avoiding tax traps t's true that the amount higherincome taxpayers are allowed to contribute to tax-advantaged retirement plans is limited.
-However, the exponential power of tax-deferred (or in the case of Roth accounts, tax-free) compounding makes these plans worth considering.
-Plus, contributions to a traditional plan reduce your adjusted gross income (AGI) and, therefore, could help preserve your eligibility for certain tax breaks and avoid triggering certain taxes or higher rates.
+Lifetime Learning credit.
+This tax break - up to \$2,000 per tax return is available for postsecondary education expenses beyond the first four years. ► t's true that the amount higherincome taxpayers are allowed to contribute to tax-advantaged retirement plans is limited.
+However, the exponential power of tax-deferred (or in the case of Roth accounts, tax-free) compounding makes these plans hard to pass up.
+And consider this: Contributions to a traditional plan reduce your adjusted gross income (AGI) and, therefore, could help preserve your eligibility for certain tax breaks and avoid triggering certain taxes or higher rates.
 But be careful when taking retirement plan distributions - they could have the opposite effect.
-To fully reap retirement plan advantages, look ahead and watch out for tax traps.
+To fully leverage retirement plan advantages, look ahead and watch out for tax traps.